* * * * * *

 Personal :

 I spend most of my time either working or with my family, as I should.
-Theoretically, if I had lots of free time I'd spend it woodworking, snowboarding, mountain biking, skateboarding and playing disc golf.
+Theoretically, if I had lots of free time I'd spend it woodworking, snowboarding or skiing, mountain biking, skateboarding, and playing disc golf.
 In what seems like another lifetime, I was an avid skateboarder.
 Now I just enjoy getting outdoors in any way I can.
-I'm a bit of a presidential history buff, but only enough to be annoying.
-I sometimes pretend I can play the banjo, but I'm really much better at listening to bluegrass and classic country music.

 Navigation : Wabash College :: Math & CS :: Westphal